emqx/blog/en/202212/mqttx-newsletter-202211.md

-In early November, the MQTT X team released version 1.9.0.
-This update includes support for MQTT performance testing via MQTT X CLI and a help page to help users learn more about MQTT within the desktop application.
+In early November, the MQTTX team released version 1.9.0.
+This update includes support for MQTT performance testing via MQTTX CLI and a help page to help users learn more about MQTT within the desktop application.
 Additionally, the update includes various improvements and bug fixes.

 The team currently focuses on version 1.91.
-In this version, the MQTT X CLI will be able to automatically reconnect, save and read local configuration files, and convert messages to different formats.
+In this version, the MQTTX CLI will be able to automatically reconnect, save and read local configuration files, and convert messages to different formats.
 The desktop application will support the setting of the scroll interval and will fix some issues.

 Download the latest version here: [https://www.emqx.com/en/try?product=MQTTX](https://www.emqx.com/en/try?product=MQTTX)